Cthompsonlbi/BellyButton/README.md

   * Set the otu_ids as the marker colors in the bubble chart.
   * Colorscale was set to "JET"

-Code has been created in the buildCharts() function to handle the layout object of the bubble chart.The following has been added to the layout variable:
+Code has been created in the buildCharts() function to handle the layout object of the bubble chart.
+The following has been added to the layout variable:
   * Code to create a title
   * Code created to label the x-axis
   * Code created to label the y-axis